MikkelEndresen/DataCleaning/README.md

 # DataCleaning

-A web application that processes and displays data, focusing on data type inference and conversion for datasets using Python and Pandas.
+A web application that processes and displays data.
+Input a .csv file and it returns the data with the correct dtypes.
+You can also manually select other dtypes if needed.
+Uses React.js for the frontend.

 ## Prerequisites